New in PHP 7.3

 Better type error reporting

-TypeErrors for integers and booleans used to print out that full name,
+TypeErrors for integers and booleans used to print out their full name,

 it has been changed to